-- Encourage citizens to use alternatively fueled vehicles through creation of programs in the work place (e.g.,Transportation Management Organizations) and in neighborhoods (e.g., car share).
+- Encourage residents to use alternatively fueled vehicles through creation of programs in the work place (e.g.,Transportation Management Organizations) and in neighborhoods (e.g., car share).

 In general, the benefits of an increase in the use of alternatively fueled vehicles will include:

 - Decreasing mobile source emissions of air pollutants(CO, VOC, Nox, CO2),

 - Reducing our consumption of non-renewable resources, and